 - Coma and other disorders of consciousness

-Infants and young children with brain injuries may lack the communication skills to report headaches, sensory problems, confusion and similar symptoms.
+Infants and young children with brain injuries might not be able to communicate headaches, sensory problems, confusion and similar symptoms.
 In a child with traumatic brain injury, you may observe:

 - Change in eating or nursing habits